-1.1 Research Question and Motivation
+Research Ouestion and Motivation The goal of this project is to awareness of and attitudes toward

-The goal of this project is to find out about Carnegie Mellon Undergraduate Students' awareness of and attitudes towards academic archives kept by Greek Organizations, and other campus organizations.
-These academic archives include old class notes, projects, homework, and other materials.
-In addition, we wanted to find out if students had access to these materials and whether they were using them.
-Furthermore, we were interested in discovering whether students believe the use of these materials was ethical.
-We hope the evidence pushes for a new officially sanctioned old course material system to ensure all students to have the same advantage in achieving academic success.
-Finally, we believed that it was important to find out whether the students here truly comprehend and knew all the academic policies on-campus.
+We set out to find out more about the awareness of Carnegie Mellon Undergraduate Students regarding the academic archives kept by Greek Organizations, and other campus organization.
+These academic archives included old class notes, projects, homework, and other materials.
+In addition, we wanted to find out if students had access to these whether materials and whether they were using them.
+Finally, we were interested in discovering if students believed the usage of these materials were ethical, with hope of evidence to pushe?
+We / the / we for a new official-sanctioned old course material system. have gathered ∧ {Iv} was this seems most redundant with the first parag. what new info are you trying to convey here?